ShanchaiZ/TheCampingSpot/README.md

 Reviews: made associations between user rating and reviews with its campground. atm: 1 campground > many rating rendered on campground show template!

+then reorganized into routes and using express router. then added express sessions: to add flash messages and for authentication in future!

 Basic set up of campground rating app that has CRUD infrastructure
 To-do:
 * majority of modeling info